Secondary Confirmation During Row Deletion by JS

 var cell = this.options.location;

-//Get the number of the cell where the current control is located
+//Obtain the ID of the cell where the current widget is located.

 if (value) {